azurecrystalz/azurecrystalz.github.io/source/_posts/spider-epilogue.md

     Mahjong is best when played with four people, after all.
   {% endbubble %}

+  [^1]: Maxim is a short, pithy statement expressing a general truth or rule of conduct.
+Basically a principle or proverb.
+  [^2]: Off the top of my head Goethe is pretty much the German Shakespeare.
+Idk much about him but take that explanation.
+  [^3]: A Christian holiday that occurs on Nov.
+1st
   <!-- Translation Notes (Epilogue) -->

 <h4>Translation Notes</h4>

-  (1): Maxim - noun, “a short, pithy statement expressing a general truth or rule of conduct.”
-Basically a principle or proverb.
+  <sup>(1): Maxim - noun, “a short, pithy statement expressing a general truth or rule of conduct.”
+Basically a principle or proverb.</sup>

-  (2): Off the top of my head Goethe is pretty much the German Shakespeare.
-Idk much about him but take that explanation. *Post proofreading:* This just in one of my proofers told me people think Goethe was gay good for him love that
+  <sup>(2): Off the top of my head Goethe is pretty much the German Shakespeare.
+Idk much about him but take that explanation. *Post proofreading:* This just in one of my proofers told me people think Goethe was gay good for him love that</sup>

-  (3): A Christian holiday that occurs on Nov.
+  <sup>(3): A Christian holiday that occurs on Nov.
 1st *Post proofreading:* It’s often regarded as another form of Halloween, done to honor deceased saints.
-Some sources cite All Saints Day and Hallow's Eve to be closely linked enough that the only difference is really how they're celebrated, with Halloween now being a popular fun holiday and All Saints Day being for those who observe Christianity.
+Some sources cite All Saints Day and Hallow's Eve to be closely linked enough that the only difference is really how they're celebrated, with Halloween now being a popular fun holiday and All Saints Day being for those who observe Christianity.</sup>

-  (4): Recall back to the end of Honeybee!
-Rinne Cleaning Punishment Counter: 2

   ### <center>[previous](/2023/05/27/if-youre-caught) | [masterlist](https://azurecrystalz.github.io/enstars/)</center>